hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 Expanding on the given example, for software that is released with strictly increasing, simple single-position version numbers (i.e., versions 1, 2, 3...), this can be trivially implemented.
-As versions have a one-to-one correspondence to an Stateful HBS signing state, operators MUST ensure that versions can only be minted a single time.
+As versions have a one-to-one correspondence to a Stateful HBS signing state, operators MUST ensure that versions can only be minted a single time.
 This MAY require skipping version numbers if a release process failed, to avoid double-signing.